astronomer/astro-docs/ac/next/install-docker.md

 ---
 title: "Install Apache Airflow with Docker Compose"
-navtitle: "Install Airflow with Docker Compose"
+navTitle: "Install Airflow with Docker Compose"
 description: "A complete setup for creating a multi-container Apache Airflow application with Docker Compose and Astronomer Core."
 ---